Compare Azure Data Factory with Data Factory version 1

-V2 supports creation of an on-demand HDInsight Spark cluster.
-To create an on-demand Spark cluster, specify the cluster type as Spark in your on-demand HDInsight linked service definition.
-Then, you can configure the Spark activity in your pipeline to use this linked service.
+The current version supports the creation of an on-demand Azure HDInsight Spark cluster.
+To create an on-demand Spark cluster, specify the cluster type as Spark in your on-demand, HDInsight linked service definition.
+Then you can configure the Spark activity in your pipeline to use this linked service.

-Version 2 of Data Factory provides a richer set of SDKs that can be used to author, manage, and monitor pipelines.
+the current version of Data Factory provides a richer set of SDKs that can be used to author, manage, and monitor pipelines.

-- PowerShell: The PowerShell cmdlets are updated for V2.
-The V2 cmdlets have DataFactoryV2 in the name.
-For example: Get-AzureRmDataFactoryV2.
+PowerShell: The PowerShell cmdlets are updated in the current version.
+The cmdlets for the current version have DataFactoryV2 in the name, for example: Get-AzDataFactoryV2.

 Python SDK: This SDK is new in the current version.